bnb-chain/BEPs/BEP21.md

 ## 4. Motivation

 Some dApps require token holders to perform certain actions in holding utility coins before unlocking features, such as freezing tokens for certain time periods.
-For example, a dApp with a certain premium feature set may require token holders to freeze a certain quantity of tokens on their address for 30 days (bond period).
+For example, a dApp with a certain premium feature set may require token holders to freeze a certain quantity of tokens on their address for a minimum of 30 days (bond period).

 ## 5. Specification